-Each of the nine provinces regulates the hunting of game birds and fur game (mammals) through various hunting regulations that are published in the official provincial gazette at the beginning of the hunting season.
+Each of the nine provinces regulates the hunting of game birds and fur game through various hunting regulations that are revised annually and published in the official provincial gazette at the beginning of the hunting season.
 The purpose of these regulations is to regulate the utilisation of game in the interest of protecting natural resources for the future.

 The following information may assist hunters to plan their annual hunting activities:

-It is generally accepted that hunting is only allowed during the months of the year that include the letter ‘r’ in the name, e.g. May, June, July and August.
+It is generally accepted that hunting is only allowed during the months of the year that do not include the letter ‘r’ in the name, e.g., May, June, July, and August.
 Different hunting seasons apply in some provinces for various species of game and game birds.
 Restrictions may also apply to the hunting of male and female animals of certain species.

 Permits and licences

 A hunting permit and/or a licence is required in all provinces.
 Different terms and conditions for hunting are applicable for each permit and/or licence per province.
 Some provinces do not require a hunting permit to hunt on exempted farms, while other provinces require licences or permits even if the landowner has been exempted from the regulations for certain species.

 Where do hunters obtain licences and permits?